sick-appspace-samples-develop/Visionary_T_Mini_AP_FirstSteps/readme.md

 ## Visionary_T_Mini_AP_FirstSteps
-Sample applications to "Visionary-T Mini AP first steps" tutorial that can be found on the support portal.
+Sample scripts for the first steps with Visionary-T Mini AP
 ### Description
 Set up the camera to take live images continuously.
-This sample contains four scripts which are part of the Visionary_T_Mini_AP_FirstSteps tutorial.
+This sample contains five scripts that help to get started programming Visionary-T Mini AP.
 ### How to run
 Each script can be run independently and is the result of the corresponding tutorial section.
 The scripts are independently executable.
 To show a sample, set the wanted script as main (right-click -> "Set as main") before running the app.

 ### Topics
-firststeps, visionary, sample, view, sick-appspace
+FirstSteps, Visionary, Sample, SICK-AppSpace